Gesare/One-minute-pitch.py/README.md

 ## Description
-  This is an application that allows a user to create a pitch depending on a certain category and add pitch content.
-A user can also be able to comment and vote on another user's pitches.
+ In life, you only have 60 seconds to impress someone.
+1 minute can make or break you.
+This is an application that allows users to use that one minute wisely.
+The users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.

 ## Installation Requirements
   Clone this repository and navigate to the folder.